All images: Shutterstock

 Here’s why the Amazon is vital for life on Earth.

 Why do we call it the lungs of the planet?

-More than 20% of the world’s oxygen is produced in the Amazon, even though it only covers 2% of the surface area of the planet.
+The Amazon contributes around 20% of the oxygen produced by photosynthesis on land even though it only covers 2% of the surface area of the planet.
 It also stores around 120 billion tonnes of carbon.
 Carbon dioxide is classed as a greenhouse gas because our overproduction of it since the industrial revolution has caused global warming and sea temperatures to rise.
 We need more forests like the Amazon, and to protect the ones we already have, if we are to go any way to righting this man made wrong.

 There are more trees in the Amazon than there are stars in the Milky Way

 The Amazon rainforest is big and diverse - a 60 acre plot will have over 1,000 different species of trees in it - but it is getting smaller every day.
 Although it took thousands of years to grow and evolve, it only takes a matter of days to destroy huge areas of it.
 In 2019, we lost the equivalent of a football pitch of rainforest every six seconds, and a third of that was in Brazil, which is home to around 60% of all Amazon rainforest.
 Although it had an unusually high number of fires last year, the country also saw a worrying increase in forest clearing for new land uses such as mining.

 It’s home to 2.7 million Indigenous peoples...